Democrats in Georgia are suing to stop poll workers from counting ballots by hand

 The rule requires a count of the number of ballots cast, not a count of which candidate received more votes.
 Vote totals are reported separately.

+Supporters of the hand-counting rule, which passed on a 3-2 vote by the board’s Republican majority, said it is needed to ensure that all ballots are accounted for after polls close.
+Trump had praised the members who approved it as “pit bulls” during an Atlanta rally in August.

+“It’s the perfect time to count the ballots anyway, and it’s better to do it at the beginning than try to do it at the end when you don’t have a remedy for a miscount,” board member Janice Johnston said before approving the rule.

-The Democrats asked a judge to throw out the hand count rule, which would go into effect just before the election.
+The lawsuit, filed by the Democratic National Committee and the Georgia Democratic Party, asked a judge to throw out the hand-count rule, which would go into effect just before the election.

+The court case alleges that the rule contradicts state law and undermines orderly administration of elections.

 A separate lawsuit by Democrats that contests new requirements for certifying elections is heading to a trial Tuesday.